 The Swan 60 designed by German Frers has benefited from one of the most intensive and exhaustive development processes ever carried out by Nautor.
 To quote Boat International “more and more Owners looked towards the reliability, quality and sheer class of Nautor’s Swan production Cruiser/Racers to offer a refuge from escalating costs and diminishing resale values”.
 The Swan 60 offers distinctive ‘Swan’ looks with more than a touch of style.
 A fine bow for upwind sailing, undistorted lines and a full-bodied transom for speed and easy handling off the wind.

-This 60 is optimised for blue water cruising with the original Owner having owned two previous Swans.
-The layout and customisation is reflected in the Owner’s experience.
+This 60 is optimized for blue water cruising with the original Owner having owned two previous Swans.
+The layout and customization is reflected in the Owner’s experience.
 The winches have been moved aft to allow for a more relaxed cockpit arrangement whether cruising or racing.
 She has been fitted with an extended transom allowing for greater stowage in the aft lazerette.
-She has been very well maintained by her permanent skipper.

 Hull, Deck & Superstructure Construction: